Master of Education in Montessori Studies

 Priority deadline: December 1

-*International students must submit all application documents by December 1.
+International students must submit additional application materials.
 Visit http://www.loyola.edu/admission/graduate/international for required documentation.

 The program will enroll AMI diploma holders with a Bachelor's degree.
 Candidates whose AMI training is more than 10 years old will need to demonstrate currency in their field in order to be selected for admission.